innovationOUtside/nb_js_diagrammers/README.md

 ## Usage

-Install the magics in a notebook as:
+Load the magics into a notebook using:

 `%load_ext nb_js_diagrammers`